Nancy Forde: Recognition

 Forde was a 2018 recipient of the Michèle Auger Award for Exceptional Service of the Biophysical Society of Canada.
 She was the 2022 recipient of Simon Fraser University's Excellence in Teaching Award, its "most prestigious award for teaching".

-In 2023 Dr. Forde received Simon Fraser University Award for Excellence in Supervision for embracing the principles of Diversity, Equity, and Inclusion and true commitment to her students in ensuring a welcoming and supportive environment for all in graduate school.
+In 2023 Dr. Forde received the Simon Fraser University Award for Excellence in Supervision for embracing the principles of Diversity, Equity, and Inclusion and commitment to her students in ensuring a welcoming and supportive environment for all in graduate school.

 Forde was named as a Fellow of the American Physical Society (APS) in 2024, after a nomination from the APS Division of Biological Physics, "for contributions to the understanding of collagen mechanics and the assembly, development, and characterization of synthetic molecular motors; advances in biophysical instrumentation; and scientific leadership in the biophysics community".

 In 2025 Canadian Association of Physicists (CAP) recognized Dr. Forde's contributions to "enhancing the learning experience of her students through innovative teaching methods, involvement in curriculum development, and an impressive record of undergraduate research mentorship" with the CAP Medal for Excellence in Teaching Undergraduate Physics.